whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

-## Chapter 14: The Pervasive Predation Must End
+## Chapter 14: This Pervasive Abuse Must End

 Sioux man Sitting Bull said, "The life of white men is slavery.
 They are prisoners in their towns or farms."
 How do you feel reading that?
 When I first read this, I thought he must be exaggerating.[xxx-griid sitting bull speech]

 How can well-off, even middle- or upper-class people be prisoners?

 Just as prisoners have no influence over how the prison rules are enforced, the vast majority of people in unhealthy nations have no influence over how the laws are created or enforced.
 And just as prisoners have little influence on what happens in the cell across the hall, the vast majority of citizens, when they behave obediently, have little influence over what happens around them.
-When huge numbers of people resign themselves to tolerating predatory behavior instead of seeking justice, then abuse and exploitation become the norm.
+When huge numbers of people resign themselves to tolerating abusive behavior instead of seeking justice, then abuse and exploitation become the norm.

 Sadly, child sexual abuse runs rampant in these conditions, including by unaccountable religious, business and political authorities.
 For example, researchers in Germany, Ireland, the USA and Australia have found many thousands of child sexual abuse victims just from Catholic priests in each country.
 One investigation into Catholic abuses in France alone found over 216,000 child sexual assault victims between 1950-2020.
 Universally, higher Catholic Church authorities covered up or stalled investigations into the abusive priests.[xxx-aljazeera catholic pedophilia]